 Slagle is currently delivering her Increasing Creativity through Movement workshop locally and abroad bringing creative dance to everyone.
 Sallee is the director of Dance Dimensions, a dance and fitness studio serving Nahant, Lynn and Swampscott communities.

 Chelsea Zawadzki grew up in Bangor, ME, where she trained at the School of the Robinson Ballet and danced with the Robinson Ballet Company for eight years, performing throughout Maine and New Hampshire in their annual “Nutcracker” and Spring Concerts.
 Chelsea received her B.A. in dance at Dean College in 2012, where she graduated with the Trustees’ Prize for the Joan Phelps Palladino School of Dance.
 At Dean, she was a member of the Dean College Dance Company and performed in faculty and student productions.
 Chelsea began dancing professionally in 2011 with the Adagio Big Band, a jazz band based in Lowell, MA performing at dinner theaters, sporting events, and the annual Merrimack Valley Jazz Festival.
 December 2012 and 2013 she performed in Tony Williams’ production of the Urban Nutcracker in Boston.
-When Chelsea isn’t performing, she teaches dance to children and adults at several dance studios and is a Program Director at her local YMCA, where she directs a dance program and other youth and adult programming.
+When Chelsea isn’t dancing, she can be found at Center for the Performing Arts in North Andover where she teaches dance and is Studio Manager.
 Chelsea joined Forty Steps Dance in 2013.